m80her/presenter/README.md

 > What if... we had a webapp solution for creating presentations that could be globally updated and still allow users to add in custom slides via a templating system?

-My task was to build a proof of concept presentation webapp that copied the animations of the company PowerPoint presentation.
+My task was to build a proof of concept presentation webapp that improved on the animations of the company PowerPoint presentation.

 Fixed size and responsive examples were created, and delivered ready to be implemented into a backend system that would allow users to clone and edit presentations based on their location and specific requirements.